dojobo/PGH-Love-Data-Week/index.md

+# Love Data Week at Pitt

-♥ Pittsburgh loves data! ♥
+♥ Pitt loves data! ♥

 Join us for **Love Data Week 2022**, February 14-18, for a collection of fascinating, data-oriented research talks, and hands-on software skills workshops.